-Just north of Milwaukee, Cedarburg welcomes winter for the 40th annual Winter Festival, which includes the first annual Snow Battle, which will be held for both adults and kids.
-Ice carvings, costumed bed racing, barrel races on ice, ice skating, snow golf, live music, arts and crafts, and food, including an all-you-can-eat pancake breakfast are included in this year's celebration.
+Just north of Milwaukee, Cedarburg welcomes winter for the 41st annual Winter Festival, which includes ice carvings, costumed bed racing, barrel races on ice, ice skating, snow golf, live music, arts and crafts, and food and an all-you-can-eat pancake breakfast.

 Recommended Hotel: Brewhouse Inn & Suites